 You'll be immersed in the natural beauty of this remarkable, sprawling expanse as you walk through tall open forest and discover Booloumba Creek's cascades, waterfalls and rock pools.
 Marvel at The Breadknife, an impressive rock formation that marks the junction of Peters and Booloumba creeks, and cool off in the refreshing mountain water with a swim at the base of the falls.
-Allow two hours to complete this short scenic walk.

-Allow two hours for this three kilometre return trip.
+Allow two hours for this three kilometre return walk.
 The Booloumba Falls walk follows a well-defined track and requires average fitness levels.
 Follow the track to the junction of Peters and Booloumba creeks, where the Booloumba Gorge features a lookout over cascades, falls, rock pools and The Breadknife rock formation.